slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 ### Profil Hotel
 The Profil Hotel is located near the train station and is just a 15-minute walk from Halmstad University.
-The booking can be done directly via this webpage https://redirects.ligula.se/SAIS
+The booking can be done directly via this webpage https://redirects.ligula.se/SAIS The offer is valid for reservation between 15-17.06.

 The price is 1170 SEK/night excl. tax but with breakfast.